pcarleton/draft-carleton-workload-authz-grant/draft-carleton-workload-authz-grant.md

 Platform: the party that creates workloads ("Agents") and signs assertions about them; the sending end of one trust relationship with an Authorization Server.
 Where a provider serves several customer organizations under one issuer identifier, each customer's partition is a separate Platform ({{tenants}}).

 Platform registration: an Authorization Server's record of one Platform it trusts: the Platform's issuer identifier, its keys ({{issuer-keys}}) and, where several Platforms share that issuer identifier, the name of a claim and the value the claim carries for this Platform ({{tenants}}).
-How a Platform registration comes to exist is out of scope.
-It is not a client registration {{RFC7591}} and yields no client identifier or credential.
+How a Platform registration comes to exist is out of scope (note: this is not a client registration {{RFC7591}} and yields no client identifier or credential).

 Authorization Server, Resource Server: as in [RFC6749].